aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/footnotes/get-all/_index.md

 weight: 30
 ---

-This REST API allows you to get a list of footnotes that are contained in the document.
+This REST API retrieves a collection of `Footnote` items.

 ## REST API